 It’s important to note that while Z-Wave Plus has the advantage, there are over 70 million classic and plus products in use every day and they meet the needs of most situations satisfactorily.

 Difference #4: Plug types – Though both products are pretty similar in support for different plug types (Type A for North America and Type C and G for Europe), it’s worth mentioning that the Piper nv also supports Type C plugs for users based in Israel.

 This difference will only affect a small amount of consumers, but will make all the difference for customers in that area.

 Difference #5: Price – The last major difference between the Piper classic and the Piper nv is price.
-It’s clear that the nv is the more fully featured of the two products, but it comes with the downside of retailing for Check on Amazon whereas the classic’s Out of stock price point is less expensive.
+It’s clear that the nv is the more fully featured of the two products, but it comes with the downside of retailing for higher price mark than the classic version.

 Whether the additional functionality of the nv is worth it is a personal decision based on the needs of your home.

 Piper classic vs. Piper nv — Comparison Table